ocaml/ocaml.org/data/is_ocaml_yet/web.md

 Here are some projects that would help make OCaml a stronger candidate for Web applications:
 - Improve [ocaml-swagger](https://github.com/andrenth/ocaml-swagger) to be able to generate API for popular Web APIs like Stripe.
-- Implement a converter from [JSON Schema](https://json-schema.org/) to [ATD](https://github.com/ahrefs/atd).
-This would allow generating OCaml serializers for data formats that provide a JSON Schema (a lot of them do!).
 - Create an Oauth2 client library.
 - Create clients to the Azure services APIs.